-1. Any person may appoint a customs representative.

-Such representation may be either direct, in which case the customs representative shall act in the name of and on behalf of another person, or indirect, in which case the customs representative shall act in his or her own name but on behalf of another person.

-An indirect customs representative acting in its own name but on behalf of an importer or an exporter shall be considered the importer or the exporter for the purposes of Articles 20 and 22, respectively.
+- 1. Any person may appoint a customs representative. - Such representation may be either direct, in which case the customs representative shall act in the name of and on behalf of another person, or indirect, in which case the customs representative shall act in his or her own name but on behalf of another person. - An indirect customs representative acting in its his or her own name but on behalf of an importer or an exporter that is established in the customs territory of the Union shall be considered the is jointly and severally responsible with importer or the exporter for the purposes of Articles 20(1) and Article 22 (1), respectively. - An indirect customs representative acting in his own name but on behalf of an importer or exporter that is not established in the customs territory of the Union shall be considered the importer or exporter for the purposes of Articles 20(1) and Article 22 (1), respectively.

 - 2. A customs representative shall be established in the customs territory of the Union. - Except where otherwise provided, that requirement shall be waived where the customs representative acts on behalf of persons who are not required to be established within the customs territory of the Union. - 3.
 A customs representative having the status of Trust and Check trader shall only be recognised as such when acting as indirect representative.
-When acting as a direct representative, the customs representative may be recognised as Trust and Check trader if the person in whose name and on whose behalf that representative is acting has been granted such status.

-- 4. The Commission shall determine, in accordance with Union law, the conditions under which a customs representative may provide services in the customs territory of the Union. - 5.
+When acting as a direct representative, the customs representative shall may be recognised as Trust and Check trader if the person in whose name and on whose behalf that representative is acting has been granted such status. - 3a.
+A customs representative having the status of AEO shall be recognised as such when acting as direct or indirect representative. - 4.
+The Commission shall determine, in accordance with Union law, the conditions under which a customs representative may provide services in the customs territory of the Union. - Member States may determine, in accordance with Union law, the conditions under which a customs representative may provide services in the Member State where he or she is established.
+However, only a customs representative having the status of authorised economic operator for customs simplification referred to in Article 23 shall be entitled to any or both of the following: - (a) to provide such services in a Member State other than the one where he or she is established; - (b) to place under a customs procedure goods sold in a distance sale. - 5.
 Member States shall apply the conditions determined in accordance with paragraph 4 to customs representatives not established within the customs territory of the Union. - 6.
-The Commission is empowered to adopt delegated acts, in accordance with Article 261 to supplement this Regulation by determining: - (a) the cases in which the waiver referred to in paragraph 2, second subparagraph, does not apply; - (b) the conditions under which a customs representative may provide services in the customs territory of the Union referred to in paragraph 4.
+The Commission is empowered to adopt delegated acts, in accordance with Article 261 to supplement this Regulation by determining: - (a) the cases in which the waiver referred to in paragraph 2, second subparagraph, does not apply;

+(b) the conditions under which a customs representative may provide services in the customs territory of the Union referred to in paragraph 4.